dvmorozov/expenses/expense-tracking.md

+---
+layout: default
+---

-Input all your daily expenses, set up rating, importance, currency and other attributes for them, upload associated documents.
+> Input all your daily expenses, set up rating, importance, currency and other attributes for them, upload associated documents.
 After that you will be able to get a few reports showing your income, flow rate and savings.

-Your data are stored in the reliable and secure cloud database and available simultaneously from any of your computers or mobile devices, synchronization isn’t required.
+> Your data are stored in the reliable and secure cloud database and available simultaneously from any of your computers or mobile devices, synchronization isn’t required.
 User interface and data input are optimized for mobile devices in such way to be fast and comfortable.

 [How to track monthly expenses](https://dvmorozov.github.io/expenses/how-to-track-montly-expenses)